-Want to become a Database Administrator, but don’t know how to get started?
-Were you recently selected to be the DBA at your company because you admitted to doing a restore of a database a while back?
 I put this page together in an effort to help others learn more about being a DBA.
-People ask me all the time about how to interview for a DBA job or how to become better at being a DBA, so I decided it was time to put all of my reference material into one place.
+People often ask me how to interview for a DBA job or how to become better at being a DBA, so I decided it was time to put all of my reference material into one place.

 Want to know how to get a job as a DBA?
 Read on.